PaulAvery/readings/README.md

 The default port is 3000 but can be overriden by setting the `PORT` environment variable.

 ## The git repository
-Your git repository should contain two top-level directories, `articles` and `tags`.
-Within the articles directory, you should create an `imported` folder, into which any articles added via the API (or the webinterface) will be placed.
-All data will be reloaded once the git repository changes, so it might be a good idea to run this on your server and have your users/maintainers push their changes to the server.
+Your git repository will contain two top-level directories, `articles` and `tags`.
+Within the articles directory, an `imported` folder will be created, into which any articles added via the API (or the webinterface) will be placed.
+It is advised to place the repository on a server and have your maintainers/collaborators push to it instead of making direct changes.

 ### Categories
 The directories within the articles folder will be treated as top-level categories, accessible via the main navigation of the frontend.
-Deeper nesting is possible and encouraged though.
+Deeper nesting is possible and will be available as subcategories.

 ### Articles
 An article is either an html or a markdown document located somewhere within the articles folder.
 Markdown files will be rendered to html when shown and html documents will be shown as-is.
 HTML will **not** be sanitized before serving, though we do sanitize anything imported via the API.
 The file name provides the articles title and the person originally adding the file is determined by the author of the files first commit.
-If you copied the article from somewhere on the web it is recommended, to manually set the authors name when originally committing.
+If you copied the article from somewhere on the web it is recommended to manually set the authors name on first commit.
 It is also advised to provide the source URL as the authors email address.

 ### Tags
 You may symlink any article into an arbitrary number of tag folders.
 Tags can currently not be browsed directly via the web interface.